rjury-sumo/sumo-content-powershell/README.md

 - include the delete endpoint for content
 - add the folder api endpoints like create / delete
 - add the move content endpoint
-- implement the isadminmode (it doesn't work yet!)